aument-lang/aument/docs/tour.md

 ### Dynamic types, static names

-Identifiers, function names and class names in aulang are static: they are fixed and pre-determined at parsing time.
+Identifiers, function names and class names in Aument are static: they are fixed and pre-determined at parsing time.
 As such, the concept of global variables do not exist in aulang.

 In order to share states through function calls, you'll have to pass variables directly or wrap them in a class.